What Are the Advantages and Disadvantages of Franchising?

 You are your own boss, but you have the support of corporate and a large network of fellow franchise owners behind you.
 Franchise owners are in business for themselves, but not by themselves.
 While you own your business assets, you license the brand name and operating procedures from the franchise company.
 Once your contract ends, franchisors have the power not to renew your franchise agreement.

 To find out if franchising is right for you (or which franchise is for you!), make sure you do your research.
-Franchise Business Review has compiled a list of franchises that offer the best franchisee satisfaction for your perusal.
-You can also talk to other franchisees in the industry you’re looking at to hear their experiences and investigate the level of support their franchisor offers.
-Or, if the number of franchise opportunities is overwhelming, you may want to consider hiring a franchise consultant, who can help guide you and offer insight and advice you may have been unaware of.
+Franchise Business Review has compiled a list of franchises that offer the best franchisee satisfaction, based on survey feedback we collect directly from franchisees.
+You can also talk to other franchisees in the industry you’re considering to hear their experiences and investigate the level of support their franchisor offers.

 Once you’ve chosen a franchise that is a perfect fit for you, hire a franchise attorney to assist you in understanding your franchise contract.
 Make sure, too, that you’ve done adequate research on how you’ll finance your franchise.

-As you explore your options, Franchise Business Review is here to assist with educational content and unbiased market research that can save you time and effort as you research franchise brand options and venture into the exciting world of entrepreneurship!
+As you explore your options, Franchise Business Review is here to assist with educational content and unbiased market research that can save you time and effort as you research franchise brand options and venture into the exciting world of entrepreneurship.